jomulder/BFpack/README.md

 returned object contains additional output than the standard `t.test` function.

-Two default Bayes factors are implemented in **BFpack** to execute a t test: the fractional Bayes factor (O'Hagan, 1995) and the prior adjusted fractional Bayes factor (Mulder, 2014).
-Both do not require a prior to be manually specified as a default prior is implicitly constructed using a minimal fraction of the data.
-The remaining fraction is used for hypothesis testing.
-The fractional Bayes factor behaves similar as the JZS Bayes factor (Rouder et al., 2009, as implemented in the **BayesFactor** package) for standard null hypothesis testing and the prior adjusted Bayes factor was specifically designed for testing one-sided hypotheses.
-When setting the argument `BF.type=1` or `BF.type=2`, the fractional Bayes factor and the prior adjusted fractional Bayes factor is used, respectively.
-The default choice is `BF.type=2`.

-To perform a Bayesian t test, the `BF` function is run on the fitted object.
+To perform a Bayesian t test plug the fitted object into the `BF` function.

 ``` r
 library(BFpack)
 BF1 <- BF(ttest1)
 ```

-This executes an exploratory test around the null value: `H1: mu = 5` versus `H2: mu < 5` versus `H3: mu > 5` assuming equal prior
+This executes an exploratoory ('exhaustive') test around the null value: `H1: mu = 5` versus `H2: mu < 5` versus `H3: mu > 5` assuming equal prior
 probabilities for `H1`, `H2`, and `H3` of 1/3.
 The output presents the
 posterior probabilities for the three hypotheses.